Buddha in a Traffic Jam

 Buddha in a Traffic Jam is a 2016 Indian political thriller film written and directed by Vivek Agnihotri.
 The film stars Anupam Kher, Arunoday Singh, Mahie Gill, and Pallavi Joshi, and explores themes of corruption, campus politics, and the influence of Maoism on academia.

 The film premiered at the Mumbai International Film Festival in 2014 and was released theatrically across India on 13 May 2016.
 Upon release, it attracted attention and controversy for its political content, with screenings at several universities sparking protests and clashes.
 While praised by some for highlighting issues of left-wing extremism, it also received mixed to negative reviews from critics, who questioned its execution and ideological stance.

 Plot

 Vikram Pandit (Arunoday Singh) is a happy-go-lucky management student from a business school in India.
 He becomes an overnight sensation after a successful social media campaign against the radical fundamentalism of moral police in India.
 Little did Vikram know that he was about to become a part of a plot that would risk his life and the nation.
 He gets entangled between two facets of India—Socialism and Capitalism, both of which are deeply rooted in isolated corners of the country.

-Somewhere deep within the jungles, flagrant conspirators were gearing up to maim the country.
-They had established links with the patrician society.
-Vikram's internet campaign pulls him into a very deep web of conspiracy.
+Deep within the jungle, a group of conspirators prepared to launch an attack against the country.
+Having established connections with the patrician society, their operations grew increasingly complex.
+Through his internet campaign, Vikram was inadvertently drawn into this extensive web of conspiracy.

 The film revolves around Vikram's survival in the sinister designs of the establishment.